mathewpareles/LLM-Research/README.md

 ## Results

-Here are plots of our results.
-Performance scales linearly with the length of the hint, suggesting that GPT-3 consistently uses the same attention pattern.
+We find that performance scales linearly with the length of the hint, suggesting that GPT-3 consistently uses the same attention pattern.

 <p align="center">
 <img src="images/1.png" alt="12 hints 1" width="300"/>